Which of the following is a pure substance? | Channels for Pearson+

 1

 Understand the definition of a pure substance: A pure substance is a material that has a constant composition and has consistent properties throughout the sample.
-It consists of only one type of particle.

-Identify the composition of each option: Water (H₂O) is a compound made of hydrogen and oxygen atoms bonded together.
-Granite is a mixture of minerals, sand is a mixture of different particles, and air is a mixture of gases.

-Recognize that a compound like water is considered a pure substance because it has a definite and fixed composition, unlike mixtures which can vary in composition.
+It can be an element or a compound.

 Watch next